Health and Safety Plan for La Roche University (Updated 08/11/22)

 - Meals will be available for takeout during regular operational hours.
 Available only with participation in the LRU Go Green reusable container program.
 One box per guest.

-- During operational hours, one SAGE team member will be dedicated to ongoing cleaning and sanitizing of tables and frequently touched surfaces.
+- During operational hours, SAGE team members will be dedicated to cleaning and sanitizing of tables and frequently touched surfaces.

-- Hand-sanitizing stations will be available throughout the dining hall.
+- Hand-sanitizing stations will be available in the dining hall.

-Touchless payment is available through the kioski and the Touch of SAGE app.
+Touchless payment is available through the kiosk and the Touch of SAGE app.

-All student clubs, organizations activities and events will resume at 100 percent capacity, and masks will be required for vaccinated and unvaccinated individuals at all indoor gatherings.
+All student clubs, organizations activities and events will resume at 100 percent capacity, and masks are not required for gatherings.

 - The Kerr Fitness & Sports Center hours are: